The Perfect Homeschool Spanish Curriculum for Your Child

 - High School Curriculum

 - Adult Curriculum

 Each program is specifically designed with the student’s age in mind.
-For example, the middle school years are a time of preparation and transition, and our curriculum takes that into mind – while addressing Spanish grammar topics head-on like the high school curriculum, it still goes at a slower pace to make sure they are truly learning.
+For example, the middle school years are a time of preparation and transition, and our curriculum takes that into mind.
+While addressing Spanish grammar topics head-on like the high school curriculum, it still goes at a slower pace to make sure they are truly learning.
 It’s like an introduction to a high school level course, which is what those middle school years are all about.

-Creating the Perfect Curriculum for Your Child
+HSA Creates the Perfect Homeschool Spanish Curriculum for Your Child